Police: 5-year-old girl burned in voodoo ritual; 2 are charged

 The two East Bridgewater women, identified as Peggy LaBossiere, 51, and Rachel Hilaire, 40, allegedly blew fire over the young girl’s face and cut her arm and collar area with a needlelike object, drawing blood, the girl’s 8-year-old brother told police.
 The women, who are sisters, according to the Brockton Enterprise, also allegedly poured a substance over the girl’s eyes which caused them to sting.

-Additionally, the women allegedly threatened to cut off the younb brother's head with a machete.
+Additionally, the women allegedly threatened to cut off the young brother's head with a machete.

 The ritual was requested by the girl’s mother, who is of Haitian descent and was LaBossiere’s hair stylist.
 She has not been charged but is receiving mental health treatment.